 Around the world by bike

-(1 527km - 29days)
+1 527km - 29days

 29 October - Montego Bay, Jamaica – Havana, Cuba - By plane

 Clearing customs and immigration was exceptionally easy.
-I took a taxi to “Hostal Peregrino” which was situated in an old building in Centro Havana.
-You can imagine my surprise when I rang the bell and a key, tied to a piece of string, was lowered from the window above!!
-They did not receive my email and all their rooms were full; fortunately, their neighbour still had a room.
+Once all was done, I excitedly hailed a taxi to Hostal Peregrino, situated in an old building in Centro Havana.
+You can imagine my surprise when I rang the bell and a key, tied to a piece of string, was lowered from the window above.
+This marked my remarkable visit to fascinating Cuba.
+The hotel didn't receive my email, and all their rooms were full; fortunately, their neighbour still had space.
 It was, in fact, more convenient with the bike.
-It was a lovely family but, unfortunately, they spoke limited English.
-The room was really comfortable with a fan, air-con, private bathroom and even a little bar fridge!
+The family was extremely welcoming but, unfortunately, only spoke limited English and I even less Spanish.
+The place was comfortable with a fan, air-con, private bathroom and even a little bar fridge.

 30-31 October - Havana

 1 November - Havana – Bahia Honda - 132 km

 2-3 November - Bahia Honda – Vinales - 85 km

 4 November - Vinales – San Cristobal - 110 km